bibekkakati/stackoverflow-clone-node/README.md

 ## node-big-stack
 - Minimal version of stackoverflow
-  - Can register/login account
+  - register/login account
-  - Can post question and answers
+  - post question and answers
+  - upvote questions

+ ~Feel free to contribute on this project with different features~

  ### It is build on RESTful API